Skip to main content

 Only collaborators can save.
 Everyone else can view and play with the board, but changes stay local.

-The First Rabbit Hole: Mobile Safari
+The first rabbit hole: Mobile Safari

 Everything worked on desktop.
 Then we tested on an iPhone.